 As people age, vision, cognitive abilities, and reflexes tend to dull.
 And these changes can make seniors somewhat riskier drivers to insure.
 Elderly drivers might more easily miss road signs and have slower reaction times.
 Plus, the elderly tend to be more physically fragile.
 Even a minor fender bender can have significant effects on their health.
 Elderly drivers are also more likely to use medications that can also affect their driving abilities.

-Due to these factors, seniors' crash involvement rates (PDF; see page 4) begin to rise at age 70 and jump significantly at 80.
+Due to these factors, seniors' crash involvement rates begin to rise at age 70 and jump significantly at 80.
 But it's not until 85 that their crash rate surpasses that of teen drivers — so, on average, senior drivers still have lower rates than teenage drivers.

 Not only are seniors more likely to get into accidents, they're also more likely to be injured and even killed in them.
-In fact, 75 percent of people who die in crashes involving older drivers are the drivers themselves or their older passengers.
-This isn't necessarily due to decreased ability: Studies have shown that seniors' physical fragility is the primary cause of their increased fatal crash rates.
+In fact, in 2012, 74 percent of people who died in crashes involving older drivers were the drivers themselves or their older passengers.
+This isn't necessarily due to decreased ability: studies have shown that seniors' physical fragility is the primary cause of their increased fatal crash rates.

 As the Baby Boomers age, the number of seniors on the road is rising at a rapid rate, and these seniors tend to drive more than previous generations of the elderly.
 Still, the frequency of their crash involvements is actually dropping, and though the reasons for this downward trend aren't clear just yet, it may have to do with elderly drivers' tendency to limit their driving by avoiding driving at night or in inclement weather and steering clear of interstates and highways.

 Why seniors' car insurance rates might not go up